bbcawodu/careadvisors-backend/docs/Testing.md

 this command will create a fixture with current data from the database which can be used to load data from migration python3 manage.py dumpdata --exclude sessions.Session > 01-23-2017.json

+this command will create a fixture with current data from the database which can be loaded from the command line python3 manage.py dumpdata --exclude contenttypes.ContentType --exclude sessions.Session --exclude auth.Permission > 01-24-2017.json

 -creating an empty migration
 python manage.py makemigrations --empty <yourapp> --name load_intial_data